OpenGradient/erc-onchain-agent/agent-erc.md

 }
 ```

-### Wallet agent
+### Trading agent

-Below is the implementation of an actual agent that could be responsible for managing a user’s deposits in a liquidity pool contract, and taking action based on the user’s natural language instructions.
+Below is the implementation of an actual agent that could be responsible for autonomously executing trades on the network.

 ```solidity